 Budapest has an extensive, inexpensive and efficient public transport system that includes the metro, trams, buses, trolley buses and trains.
 Most transport runs until about 11:30pm after which there is a limited night bus and tram service until about 5am.
 The metro is clean, safe and frequent, and although there are only three lines it reaches most areas of interest to tourists.
 Trams are good for travelling around the Great Boulevard or along the embankment; trolleybuses (electric buses) operate in Pest; and although more difficult to use, buses are useful for journeys that can't be made by metro, especially around Buda.
+Relatively cost effective Travel Cards can also be purchased which allow travellers daily or multi-day access to all public transport.
 There are regular incidents of pick pocketing on buses and metro lines though, particularly when they are crowded.

 GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in October).

 Electrical current is 230 volts, 50Hz.
 European-style two-pin plugs are standard.

 Although Hungary is part of the EU it does not use the Euro; the official currency is the Hungarian Forint (HUF).
 Most international credit cards are accepted, and these can be used to withdraw cash from banks and ATMs, and to pay bills in hotels, restaurants and most shops.
 Banks usually open between 8am and 4pm on weekdays and some are open on Saturdays.
 ATMs and currency exchange machines are available in towns and cities throughout the country.
 It is advisable to retain exchange receipts for proof of legal currency exchange.